IOxCyber/Linux-octo/Linux Fundamental/Imp-Cmd-InLinux.md

-1. To host the files & accessible on web browser. `sudo service apache2 start` Certainly!
-Here are some additional commands commonly used by Linux system administrators for various tasks:
+1. To host the files & accessible on web browser. `sudo service apache2 start`
+### Additional commands commonly used by Linux system administrators for various tasks:

 ## Other CMDs:
 1. **Managing Services**: